 How to create a schema

 Ensure that the user has sufficient rights to create tables.
 If the schema is not created automatically at first connect, for example due to insufficient rights, you must manually create the schema process.
-Use the Create Schema button to do this.
+To do this click the Create Schema button.

 Rebuilding a schema